realicraft/Nihonium/README.md

 # Nihonium
 A bot for the TBGs

-### Required Files
+### Required Files/Directories
-The bot requires three files not in the repository to run.
+The bot requires three files and one directory not in the repository to run.
 These files are:
 - `pass.txt`, which contains the password for the bots account
 - `threadData.json`, a JSON file containing the IDs of the threads the bot can run in, along with the most recently parsed post in each of them.
 In the format of a dictionary, with each element having a key of the thread's ID (as a string), and a value containing various information about the thread.
 - `data.json`, a JSON file containing various statistics.
 The default is the following: `{"parse_cycles": 0, "commands_parsed": 0, "commands_found": 0, "valid_commands": 0}`
+- `logs`, a directory used to store log files.
+Default is empty.

 ### `threadData.json`
 This file is formatted using the following: